 Joe is the director of PSU’s Center for Research and Innovation and was CFE’s director from 2012 – 2018.
-Joe previously was director at the Southeast Environmental Research Center (SERC) at Florida International University in Miami.
-Joe has experience in microbial ecology and biogeochemistry of coastal oceans, estuaries, rivers, and groundwater ecosystems.
+Joe was previously Director of the Southeast Environmental Research Center (SERC) at Florida International University in Miami.
+He has experience in microbial ecology and biogeochemistry of coastal oceans, estuaries, rivers, and groundwater ecosystems.
 His interests are in both natural and human-induced physical/chemical effects on microbial communities and water quality with specific expertise in bacterial and phytoplankton nutrient cycling processes, ecosystem biogeochemistry, and long-term ecological time series.
 His newest line of research involves developing system-wide indicators of ecosystem restoration and the incorporation and valuation of ecosystem services into science, management, and policy thinking.
-Joe has a B.S. in Microbiology from The American University and a Ph.D. in Marine Science from College of William and Mary.
+Joe has a B.S. in Microbiology from The American University and a Ph.D. in Marine Science from the College of William and Mary.

 Office: 218A Boyd Science Center

 Lisa is an Associate Professor in Environmental Science and Policy and Center for the Environment.
 She studies lake sediments to decipher past watershed changes.
 Her primary focus is on how climate interacts with other mechanisms for change including natural catastrophe (fire, flood, landslide, tsunami), human disturbance (agriculture, logging, development) and long-term trends (glaciations, tectonics, sea-level change).
 These projects are globally distributed, with lake sites in New Hampshire, Utah, Maine, Baffin Island (Canada), Iceland and Turkey.
 She holds a B.S. in Ecology and Evolutionary Biology and a B.A. in Geology from the University of Arizona, a M.S. in Quaternary Studies from the University of Maine, and a Ph.D. in Geology from the University of Colorado.